MECLabTUDA/Lifelong-nnUNet/README.md

 * Rehearsal Training
 * Elastic Weight Consolidation
 * Learning Without Forgetting
+* Riemannian Walk
+* Modeling the Background
+* Pseudo-labeling and LOcal Pod

+All other methods have been used for experiments and are not further discussed since the name should be self explanatory, for instance:
+* Elastic Weight Consolidation only applied on LayerNorm layers of the Vision Transformer ([ewc_ln](/nnunet_ext/training/network_training/ewc_ln/nnUNetTrainerEWCLN.py))
+* Elastic Weight Consolidation only applied on nnU-Net layers ([ewc_unet](/nnunet_ext/training/network_training/ewc_unet/nnUNetTrainerEWCUNet.py))
+* Elastic Weight Consolidation only applied on Vision Transformer layers ([ewc_vit](/nnunet_ext/training/network_training/ewc_vit/nnUNetTrainerEWCViT.py))
+* Sequential Training while freezing all parameters except the LayerNorm parameters from the Vision Transformer after the successfull training of the first task ([freezed_nonln](/nnunet_ext/training/network_training/freezed_nonln/nnUNetTrainerFreezedNonLN.py))
+* Sequential Training while freezing all parameters from the Vision Transformer after the successfull training of the first task ([freezed_vit](/nnunet_ext/training/network_training/freezed_vit/nnUNetTrainerFreezedViT.py))
+* Sequential Training while freezing all parameters from the nnU-Net after the successfull training of the first task ([freezed_unet](/nnunet_ext/training/network_training/freezed_unet/nnUNetTrainerFreezedUNet.py))

+Note that all those just described trainers are not further described in the [documentations](documentation/continual_learning.md).
+Further, all those trainers use the [Generic_ViT_UNet](https://github.com/camgbus/Lifelong-nnUNet/blob/continual_learning/nnunet_ext/network_architecture/generic_ViT_UNet.py#L14) architecture instead of the classic [Generic_UNet](https://github.com/MIC-DKFZ/nnUNet/blob/master/nnunet/network_architecture/generic_UNet.py#L167) architecture.

 For instructions on how to run these please see [here](documentation/continual_learning.md).